nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/accessibility/design-a11y.md

 Some best practices for designing charts accessibly:

-- Declutter where possible, but do not remove any useful content.
+- declutter where possible, but do not remove any useful content.
 Content should be efficient and effective
-* Remove gridlines
+* remove gridlines
-* Minimum colours
+* minimum colours
-* Don’t have a busy chart
+* do not have a busy chart
-- Include alt text (for people with low vision or those who find charts confusing)
+- include alt text (for people with low vision or those who find charts confusing)
-- Include the source of your data, to allow users to familiarise themselves with the data and aid data literacy
+- include the source of your data, to allow users to familiarise themselves with the data and aid data literacy
-- No wonky text, horizontal is best
+- no wonky text, horizontal is best
-- Don’t use italics, this can be hard for a user to read
+- do not use italics, this can be hard for a user to read
-- Make sure your product adapts for smaller screens.
+- make sure your product adapts for smaller screens.
 This is another reason why a text alternative for a chart is recommended
 - Sans serif font is more understandable for people with dyslexia.
 Make sure your chart text is as large as is reasonable
-- Don’t mislead the user.
+- don’t mislead the user.
-- Choosing the most appropriate chart type, to aid a user’s understanding
+- choosing the most appropriate chart type, to aid a user’s understanding
-- Be aware of where your content is placed.
+- be aware of where your content is placed.
 Chart descriptions should appear above a chart to allow a screen reader to pick up the information before a chart is shown
-- Label all buttons, hyperlinks, and necessary features accurately
+- label all buttons, hyperlinks, and necessary features accurately
-- If a link is included, hyperlink appropriate text describing what is being linked to as this is more suitable for a screen reader user
+- if a link is included, hyperlink appropriate text describing what is being linked to as this is more suitable for a screen reader user

 ## Spreadsheet accessibility